MauroDataMapper-NHSD/mdm-plugin-nhs-data-dictionary/docs/endpoints.md

 async              - true
 ```

+The `releaseDate` and `folderVersionNo` are required.
+The `releaseDate` maps to the version tag of the branch, and the `folderVersionNo` is the formal version number of the branch.
+Convention so far has been to name them as:

+- `folderVersionNo` - `<year>.<month>.0` e.g. August 2024 would be `2024.8.0`
+- `releaseDate` - the month and year of the release e.g. "August 2024"

 By setting `async=true`, the response back should be `202 Accepted`.
 The ingest will then happen in the background, taking around 2 - 5 minutes.

 ### Ingest an in-flight branch